Breton Woods 1944, the U.S. dollar was backed by gold, respected internationally and became the World’s reserve currency.

 By redefining who’s homeless the Department of Housing and Urban development has reduced the official homeless rate between 2005 and 2020 by 173,691 people this enbles politicians to redirect resoucres for those who really need them to programs that will enrich them.

-The objective of government during monetization is to control all cost increases linked to reported inflation, provide citizens with a false sense of security while devaluing debt in terms of constant dollars and increasing tax revenue.
+The objective of government during monetization is to control all cost increases linked to reported inflation, provide citizens with a false sense of security while devaluing debt in terms of constant dollars while increasing tax revenue.

 U.S. debt monetization scorecard 1970-2021.